Legal cases with fixed pricing, standardized processes, and firm timelines

 Now, with the introduction of the new and upgraded act, this unscrupulous activity will be hauled for the betterment of buyer.
 It means that the property seller will no longer be allowed to show the total saleable area of the flat as: super built-up + carpet; it will always be carpet area only.
 The regulation may seem to be making the real estate industry too rigid or too strict; however, thislegislation could bring about an ideal business scenario for both genuine property sellers and property buyers.

 Introduction of Developer-side interest payment and punishment by law for delayed possession In the past, only the property buyer was liable to incur additional interest expenditure for any delay caused in payment of installment against property price.
 The act introduces seller-side interest payment for delayed possession.
-However, the act does not specify the duration of the delay after which the property developer becomes liable to pay the fine.
+However, the act does not specify the duration of the delay but its recommended to take possession certificate from the builder after which the property developer becomes liable to pay the fine.
 In addition to the fine, the developer can also become liable to face a punishment of up to 3 years of imprisonment, that is, if found guilty in a delay of possession case.

 In earlier times, the delayed interest payment or fine was also applied to other type of expenses such as Registration and Parking fee.
 Now, there will not be much room for additional fines because the developer is expected to register the property within 3 months of the construction start date.
 This eliminates the possibility of delay in registration of property and delayed possession to a great extent.